WINGS OVER CAMBRIDGE

 And Captain Upham

-An Avro 504 made a visit to Cambridge in 1921.
-This is the earliest visit to the town of an aircraft that my research has been able to unearth so far.
+An Avro 504 made a visit to Cambridge and was situated here from Monday the 28th of Febuary till Thursday 3rd of March 1921.
+This is believed to be the first visit to the town and district by any aeroplane.
 Below is an article from the local Waikato Independent newspaper about the aircraft's visit.

 Waikato Independent, 1st of March 1921